somysam12/rast/replit.md

 - Mods have APK file references
 - License keys belong to mods and users (after purchase)

-**Rationale**: MySQL is a reliable choice for this transactional system requiring ACID compliance for financial operations.
+**Rationale**: PostgreSQL is a reliable choice for this transactional system requiring ACID compliance for financial operations.
 Storing APK files on the filesystem rather than in the database is appropriate given their large size, with only metadata/paths in the database.

 ### Authentication & Authorization